-Life-cycle of an Erythrocyte.
+Life-cycle of an Erythrocyte

-File: 1905 Erythrocyte Life Cycle.jpg; Author: OpenStax College; Site:

-https://commons.wikimedia.org/wiki/File:1905_Erythrocyte_Life_Cycle.jpg;License: licensed under the Creative Commons Attribution 3.0 Unported license
+File: 1905 Erythrocyte Life Cycle.jpg; Author: OpenStax College; Site: https://commons.wikimedia.org/wiki/File:1905_Erythrocyte_Life_Cycle.jpg; License: licensed under the Creative Commons Attribution 3.0 Unported license

-Owing to their inability to produce their own proteins and structural components (no nucleus/ribosomes), erythrocytes have a limited circulatory lifespan of around 120 days.
+Owing to their inability to produce their own proteins and structural components, erythrocytes have a limited circulatory lifespan of around 120 days.
 Therefore, erythropoiesis must occur constantly in order to meet the demands of the human body.

-As stated previously, over two million red blood cells are produced each second suggesting that the number of red blood cells that die each second is also in the millions.
+If over two million red blood cells are produced each second and the number of red blood cells in the body remains within a normal range, then the number of red blood cells that die each second must be astounding as well.
 Specific mechanisms must be in place to deal with the disposal of so many red blood cells.

-White blood cells known as macrophages find the dying blood cells and then engulf them and start to digest them (sounds like a horror movie!).
-Enzymes within the macrophages degrade the globin hemoglobin chains into amino acid monomers, while the heme groups are split into iron atoms and a compound known as biliverdin.
-The degraded parts (amino acids, heme, and biliverdin) are then secreted from the macrophage back into the blood.
-The iron binds to a protein known as transferrin and is transported to the red bone marrow to be reused for further red blood cell production.
-Biliverdin is converted to bilirubin and is released into the bloodstream where it binds to albumin proteins for transport to the liver.
-Amino acids, since they are major building blocks, are transported in the blood and either taken up by other cells or reused by the bone marrow.
+White blood cells known as macrophages, contained within the bone marrow, liver and spleen, perform the initial processing of damaged erythrocytes.
+Enzymes within the macrophages degrade the globin polypeptide hemoglobin chains into amino acid monomers while the heme groups are split into iron atoms and a compound known as biliverdin.
+The iron binds to a protein known as transferrin which transports it through the blood stream to the red bone marrow, thus making it available for further red blood cell production.
+Biliverdin is converted to bilirubin and is released into the blood stream where it binds to albumin proteins for transport to the liver.

-Recycling of Red Blood Cells.

-Image drawn by BYU-Idaho student Nate Shoemaker Spring 2016
+Recycling of Red Blood Cells Image drawn by BYU-Idaho student Nate Shoemaker Spring 2016

 Bilirubin traveling through the blood to the liver is known as free bilirubin.
 Liver cells collect free bilirubin and bind a molecule called glucuronic acid to it.
 Bilirubin is then called conjugated bilirubin.
-Glucuronic acid adds polar groups which makes bilirubin water soluble.
+Glucuronic acid lends polar groups and water solubility to the generally insoluble free bilirubin.
 Conjugated bilirubin becomes a component of bile, which will be secreted from the liver into the digestive tract.
 Once in the digestive tract, glucuronic acid residues are removed and bilirubin is converted to urobilinogen.
 Urobilinogen can re-enter the blood circulation and cycle back to the liver for another pass into the digestive tract as conjugated bilirubin (called the enterohepatic urobilinogen cycle), or it can be filtered in the kidney where it is converted to urobilin which is yellow in color and contributes to the color of urine.
-Urobilinogen that does not re-enter the blood circulation from the intestines will be converted to stercobilin, which is dark brown in color.
+Urobilinogen that does not re-enter the blood circulation from the intestines will be converted to stercobilin which is dark brown in color.
 This contributes to the color of feces.

 Jaundice is a condition characterized by the buildup of excessive bilirubin in the blood that causes the skin and whites of the eyes to take on a yellowish tinge.
 Any condition resulting in excessive destruction of red blood cells can cause jaundice.
 Also, any condition that decreases the conjugation and excretion of bilirubin can also cause jaundice.
-Jaundice is particularly common in newborn infants because their immature liver may not be able to produce enough enzymes to conjugate it all.
+Jaundice is particularly common in newborn infants because their immature liver may not be able to produce enough of a certain enzyme which participates in the conversion of bilirubin to bile.
 If left untreated, excess bilirubin can damage an infant's developing brain.
-However, this condition can be treated by exposing an infant's skin to ultraviolet radiation which helps break some bonds on the bilirubin molecules making them more water soluble and easier for the liver to excrete.
+However, this condition can be treated by exposing an infant's skin to ultraviolet radiation which helps break some bonds on the bilirubin molecules which make them more water soluble and easier for the liver to excrete.